 The watch was estimated to sell between CHF 60,000 and CHF 120,000 but achieved CHF384,500 or £300,800.

 Phillips collected the original watches that make up the 1957 collection Omega reissued in 2017, to mark the big occasion.
 These included the ref.
 CK 2913 Seamaster 300, ref.
 CK 2914 Railmaster and ref.
 CK 2915 Speedmaster.

 However, there was a black sheep in the midst – the CK 2990 Ranchero – that was offered by the brand in 1959 as an alternative to the trio of timepieces and was in production for a very limited period.

-Like all Omega watches of the time, they were worn without reverence and, so hardly any are ever found in good condition.
+watches of the time, they were worn without reverence and, so hardly any are ever found in good condition.

 So when we discovered that there were four of these references were going to be on show at the same auction, it was quite unbelievable.

 The quartet, all with broad arrow hands, sold for CHF313,750 (£245,227) in total – CK 2915 at CHF 200,000, the CK 2913 Seamaster at CHF 50,000, the CK 2914 Railmaster at CHF 47,500 and the CK 2990 Ranchero at CHF 16,250.

 This very fine, rare and incredibly well-preserved Oyster Chronograph Antimagnetic, "Jean-Claude Killy" timepiece in stainless steel with triple calendar chronograph wristwatch and bracelet fetched CHF 702,500 or £549,483.

 Cosmograph Daytona wristwatch, complete with bracelet, guarantee and presentation box went for CHF35,000 - that’s around £27,000 - £6,000 over the estimated price.